martinlackner/shortlisting/README.md

 # Approval-Based Shortlisting
-Python code for the research paper "Approval-Based Shortlisting" by Martin Lackner and Jan Maly
+Python code for the research paper "Approval-Based Shortlisting" by Martin Lackner and Jan Maly.

-* `shortlisting.py` contains implementations of several shortlisting rules
+* `shortlisting.py` contains implementations of several shortlisting rules.
-* `comparison.py` runs the numerical experiments in the paper and produces the corresponding figures
+* `experiment1.py` and `experiment2.py` run the numerical experiments in the paper and produce the corresponding figures.